Plastic bottle: Labelling

 Plastic bottles are marked at their base with the resin identification code to indicate the material used.

 Product labels are attached with adhesive or are shrunk to fit.
 In-mould labelling is a process of building the label into the bottle during molding.

 Speciality types

 Collapsible bottle

-An accordion bottle or collapsible bottle' is a plastic bottle designed to store darkroom chemicals or any other chemical that is highly susceptible to oxidation.
+An accordion bottle or collapsible bottle is a plastic bottle designed to store darkroom chemicals or any other chemical that is highly susceptible to oxidation.
 They work by being able to squeeze down to remove excess air from the bottle to extend the life of the product.
 An alternate benefit is minimizing storage, transportation, or disposal space when the bottle is empty or as the content is being dispersed, for example with water bottles used by hikers.
 Collapsing can also keep foods fresher.

 Carbonated drinks bottles

 Bottles, used for storing carbonated water and soft drinks, has an uneven bottom for stability reasons.
-The technology was developed and patented by Lithuanian Domas Adomaitis in 1971.
+The technology was developed and patented by Domas Adomaitis in the United States in 1971.

+Although carbonated soda bottles were designed for holding beverages, they have been used for other purposes.
+For example, in poor countries, empty two-liter soda bottles have been reused as an improvised personal flotation device to prevent drowning.